ybyygu/bevy-atoms/README.md

 -   [X] visualization of atom, bond and lattice
 -   [X] visualization of molecule trajectory (Left/Right key for next/previous frame)
 -   [X] mouse control for view like in GaussView
+-   [X] console window for command lines like in PyMol

 # Install